15 University Graduate CV Examples [& Templates]

 • Just graduated from university and ready to revolutionise the tech world?
 Let the career objective of your graduate IT CV reflect that same passion.
 Skip the lip service and focus on specifics.

 • Start with your past achievements, even if it’s just a web development internship.
 Employers will be much more understanding since you’re only a recent graduate.
-Next, mention your best skills and how you aim to use them to develop outstanding IT solutions for your future company.
+Next, mention your best skills and how you plan to use them to develop outstanding IT solutions for your future company.

 University Graduate Graphic Design CV